Wimborne Minster Folk Festival: History

 The Festival planned for 2020 did not go ahead, due to the health precautions imposed in response to the COVID-19 pandemic, whereby public gatherings were severely restricted or banned altogether.
-Instead, with the cooperation of local businesses and Wimborne Minster Town Council, the Folk Festival committee made use of Café @ The Allendale - the Festival's café facilities at the Allendale Centre, a local community hub, which the Folk Festival had taken over early in 2020, shortly before the pandemic hit the UK.
+Instead, with the cooperation of local businesses and Wimborne Minster Town Council, the Folk Festival committee made use of Café @ The Allendale - the Festival's café facilities at Allendale Community Centre, a local community hub, which the Folk Festival had taken over early in 2020, shortly before the pandemic hit the UK.
 Temporarily rebranded as a "Food Facility", the Café provided food and meals for those in difficulties, e.g. as a result of having to self-isolate or not being able to work during the lockdowns, carrying on throughout 2020 from the first lockdown in March, and into 2021 as restrictions continued to keep some people out of work and vulnerable people unable to leave their homes.

 An attempt was made to reschedule the 2020 Festival to August, in the hope that as much as possible of the event could still go ahead, but this too had to be cancelled as the need to protect public health continued to dominate life in the UK.
 Meanwhile Café @ The Allendale kept the Folk Festival spirit alive in the second half of 2020 by hosting small, socially distanced afternoon and evening gigs featuring local musicians, as and when public health regulations permitted.

 In June 2021, the same weekend as the festival would have taken place, an online event was held over 2 nights, featuring local acts.

 The festival is scheduled to return in 2022 with an enlarged event to celebrate its 40th anniversary.
 Art is also to be added to the agenda joining comedy (added in 2019) as new disciplines for the public to enjoy.